jdeck88/T3/README.md

 ## cleanup

-No actual cleanup scripts here yet...
+No actual cleanup scripts here yet

 Data cleanup tasks encountered during the ClearEarth hackathon include removing hard linebreaks in mid-sentence, page headers, section headings, figure captions, references, and bibliographies.
 Doing these tasks by hands is time consuming.
 Brian Stucky has started on development of tools for this step and i'm sure others have useful scripts.

 ## keywords

-No actual keyword generation scripts here yet...
+No actual keyword generation scripts here yet

 From Brian Stucky's work, the keyword generation works best when guided by words harvested from an index.
 Brian's work is available at his [github repository)[https://gitlab.com/stuckyb/gkphrases]

 Packages Tested: Visited rake-nltk package but did not find to be useful